talveller/POCOX3Pro-Linux-Guides/guides/dualboot.md

 After that boot your custom recovery and flash the file you downloaded and reboot

 Voila!
 A boot menu appeared with Android and Linux as an option, Enjoy!

+note: if android is not booting there is a boot.img backup in /sdcard/ or /external_sd/ if you have a external sd